 This is part 3 on building digital moats.
 You need to build at two levels: Moats and structural advantages.
 That’s Warren Buffett land Operating performance.
 Elon Musk’s crazy pace is a good symbol for this. —–Transcript Below

 Oriental Trading Company is a successful business that has been around for over 50 years.
+And has now become a clever specialty ecommerce business.
+Digital strategy consultant Jeffrey Towson summarizes what he learned on his visit.

 The company focuses on quality products, low prices, and a large selection.